inesroc/Project-Data-Mining-II/README.md

-# Movies Recommendation in Flixste
+# Movies Recommendation in Flixster

 ### Inês Rocha, Alona Spasenko (2020)